 The "Maunder Minimum" is a period of time between approximately 1645 and 1715 when the observed number of sunspots all but disappeared (Eddy 1976).
 Although it can be argued how accurate the sunspot record was during this interval, the low numbers cannot be due to a lack of observations; a number of well-known astronomers, including Giovanni Domenico Cassini, regularly made observations of the Sun during this time.
-During the same period of time, as we will discuss in more detail below, the number of aurora decreased, cosmic ray fluxes increased, and the Sun's corona apparently lost its visible structure.
-Perhaps even more intriguingly, this period coincided with the so-called "Little Ice Age," during which time both North America and Europe experienced bitterly cold winters (e.g., Luterbacher (2001)).
+During the same period, as we will discuss in more detail below, the number of aurora decreased, cosmic ray fluxes increased, and the Sun's corona apparently lost its visible structure.

 Broadly speaking, we can differentiate between two distinct ideas for the state of the solar corona during the Maunder Minimum.
 The first, and original idea was of a corona that was radically different from what we observe today (Eddy 1976; Parker 1976; Suess 1979).
-The second, and currently more favored interpretation is of a corona that was not significantly different than the one observed during the recent and somewhat unique solar minimum of 2008/2009 (Svalgaard & Cliver 2007; Schrijver et al. 2011; Wang & Sheeley 2013).
+The second, and currently more favored interpretation is of a corona that was not significantly different than the one observed during the recent and somewhat unique solar minimum of 2008/2009 (e.g. Svalgaard & Cliver 2007).

 In his landmark paper, (Eddy 1976) reviewed an extensive range of available data associated with this time period, including auroral records, sunspots, carbon-14 records, and eclipse observations.
-From the (i) prolonged absence of sunspots; (ii) reduction in aurora reports; (iii) decrease in ${}^{14}C$ (suggesting a significant increase in cosmic ray flux hitting the Earth); and (iv) absence of any structured corona during eclipses, he inferred that, to manifest such phenomena, the solar corona must have existed in a unique configuration.
+From the (i) prolonged absence of sunspots; (ii) reduction in aurora reports; (iii) decrease in ^{14}C (suggesting a significant increase in cosmic ray flux hitting the Earth); and (iv) absence of any structured corona during eclipses, he inferred that, to manifest such phenomena, the solar corona must have existed in a unique configuration.
 He suggested that "the solar wind would have blown steadily and isotropically, and possibly at gale force, since high-speed streams of solar wind are associated with the absence of closed structure in the solar corona."
-He had concluded that, based on eclipse observations, there likely was not any K-corona present, and that, in fact, what was observed could have been from dust-scattered light (i.e., the F-corona).
+He concluded that, based on eclipse observations, there likely was not any K-corona present, and that, in fact, what was observed could have been from dust-scattered light (i.e., the F-corona).
 When asked about the Maunder minimum, Parker (1976) suggested "In view of the absence of a white light corona, we may conjecture whether the Sun was entirely shrouded in a coronal hole, yielding a fast steady solar wind, or whether there simply was no solar wind at all.
 I would guess the former, but I know of no way to prove the answer."
 Suess (1979) expanded on these views: "Firstly, C-14 data indicate an enhanced cosmic ray intensity, with the conclusion that the interplanetary magnetic field was smooth and perhaps of low intensity.
 Secondly, the apparent absence of a corona during eclipses requires low coronal density, suggesting an absence of closed magnetic loops.
 Thirdly, the absence of sunspots eliminates the possibility of a solar maximum type of corona of low emission intensity and implies a low large-scale photospheric field intensity.
 Finally, the absence of mid-latitude aurorae implies either that the solar wind speed or the IMF intensity, or both, were low and not irregular."